-Some steps in your spiritual growth include visiting our church for the first time, reading the Bible, checking out quality resources on our Resources page, accepting Christ as your personal Savior, getting baptized, starting to attend regularly, attending our membership class, attending a discipleship class, joining a life group, getting involved in a ministry, or recommitting your life to Christ after a lull.
+Some steps in your spiritual growth include visiting our church for the first time, reading the Bible, checking out quality resources on our Resources page, accepting Christ as your personal Savior, getting baptized, starting to attend regularly, attending our Hillcrest All in membership class, attending a discipleship class like As For Me and My House, joining a life group, getting involved in a ministry (volunteer form), or recommitting your life to Christ after a lull.

 Has your first love grown cold and lost the excitement of when you first accepted Christ as your savior?
 Remember when you couldn’t wait to tell everyone the good news you found?
 And you read the Bible cover to cover.
 The honeymoon may be over, but you can have a deep love for God.
 Realizing you have grown somewhat cold is the first step in realizing you need to do something.
 Know the assurance that Jesus still loves you.
 Open the Bible, talk to a mature believer, listen to songs based on scripture.
 Ask God for help so that you are not trying to do something on your own.